Alyeska Investment Group L.P. Invests $56.81 Million in Booking Holdings Inc. (NASDAQ:BKNG)

-Alyeska Investment Group L.P. bought a new position in shares of Booking Holdings Inc. (NASDAQ:BKNG) during the 4th quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
-The institutional investor bought 25,507 shares of the business services provider’s stock, valued at approximately $56,811,000.
-Booking comprises 0.9% of Alyeska Investment Group L.P.’s investment portfolio, making the stock its 13th largest position.
-Alyeska Investment Group L.P. owned 0.06% of Booking at the end of the most recent reporting period.
+Alyeska Investment Group L.P. purchased a new position in shares of Booking Holdings Inc. (NASDAQ:BKNG) during the fourth quarter, according to its most recent filing with the Securities and Exchange Commission.
+The institutional investor purchased 25,507 shares of the business services provider’s stock, valued at approximately $56,811,000.
+Booking accounts for about 0.8% of Alyeska Investment Group L.P.’s investment portfolio, making the stock its 14th biggest position.
+Alyeska Investment Group L.P. owned about 0.06% of Booking as of its most recent filing with the Securities and Exchange Commission.

-Several equities analysts have weighed in on the company.
-Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell lowered Booking from a “buy” rating to a “neutral” rating and increased their target price for the company from $2,050.00 to $2,250.00 in a research note on Thursday, December 10th.
-Susquehanna increased their target price on Booking from $2,100.00 to $3,000.00 and gave the company a “positive” rating in a research note on Friday, February 26th.
-Sanford C. Bernstein assumed coverage on Booking in a research note on Monday, November 30th.
-They issued an “underperform” rating and a $1,720.00 target price on the stock.
-Zacks Investment Research raised Booking from a “sell” rating to a “hold” rating and set a $2,258.00 target price on the stock in a research note on Monday, February 15th.
-Finally, Deutsche Bank Aktiengesellschaft cut their target price on Booking from $2,680.00 to $2,600.00 and set a “buy” rating on the stock in a research note on Wednesday, March 3rd.
-One investment analyst has rated the stock with a sell rating, sixteen have given a hold rating and twelve have given a buy rating to the stock.
-The stock currently has an average rating of “Hold” and a consensus price target of $2,211.86.
+Several research firms recently commented on BKNG.
+JMP Securities raised their target price on Booking from $2,350.00 to $2,550.00 and gave the company an “outperform” rating in a research report on Monday, March 8th.
+Wells Fargo & Company lifted their price target on Booking from $1,800.00 to $2,250.00 and gave the company an “equal weight” rating in a research report on Thursday, January 28th.
+Susquehanna Bancshares lifted their price target on Booking from $2,100.00 to $3,000.00 and gave the company a “positive” rating in a research report on Friday, February 26th.
+Bank of America upgraded Booking from a “neutral” rating to a “buy” rating in a research report on Monday.
+Finally, Piper Sandler raised their price objective on Booking from $1,709.00 to $2,345.00 and gave the stock a “neutral” rating in a research note on Wednesday, March 3rd.
+One research analyst has rated the stock with a sell rating, seventeen have given a hold rating and thirteen have assigned a buy rating to the company’s stock.
+Booking currently has a consensus rating of “Hold” and a consensus price target of $2,237.87.

 Booking Holdings Inc, formerly The Priceline Group Inc, is a provider of travel and restaurant online reservation and related services.
 The Company, through its online travel companies (OTCs), connects consumers wishing to make travel reservations with providers of travel services across the world.
 It offers consumers an array of accommodation reservations (including hotels, bed and breakfasts, hostels, apartments, vacation rentals and other properties) through its Booking.com, priceline.com and agoda.com brands.